 The binding is of brown morocco, not calf as stated in the printed catalogue

 There is an illustration for this lot at the foot of page 34 (it is labelled incorrectly "50")

 This lot has been withdrawn from the sale.

-This lot should have a dagger symbol in the printed catalogue.
-VAT will be charged at 20% on the hammer price, although in appropriate circumstances the VAT may be cancelled or refunded.
+This lot should have a double dagger symbol in the printed catalogue.
+The item will be sold under the 'Temporary Importation Arrangement' and import VAT will be charged at 5% on the hammer price, although in appropriate circumstances the VAT may be cancelled or refunded.
 Please refer to the printed catalogue for further VAT information.

 This lot also contains a poster by Dimitri Moor, Chortova kukla [Devil's puppet] (Moscow: 1920), 700 x 440mm., giving a total of 24 posters.